SublimeText/LaTeXTools/README.markdown

 Recent versions of MikTeX add themselves to your path automatically, but in case the build system does not work, that's the first thing to check.
 TeXlive can also add itself to your path.

 Finally, edit the file `LaTeX.sublime-settings` in the `User` directory to make sure that the configuration reflects your preferred TeX distribution.
 Open the file and scroll down to the  section titled "Platform settings."
 Look at the block for your OS, namely `windows`.
 Within that block, verify that the `texpath` setting is correct; for MiKTeX, you can leave this empty, i.e., `""`.
+If you do specify a path, note that it **must** include the system path variable, i.e., `$PATH` (this syntax seems to be OK).
 Also verify that the `distro` setting is correct: the possible values are `"miktex"` and `"texlive"`.

 TeXlive has one main advantage over MikTeX: it supports file names and paths with spaces.
 Furthermore, it is easier to change the compilation engine from the default, `pdflatex`, to e.g. `xelatex`: see below for details.
 (Actually, this is no longer true: a fix for MiKTeX is forthcoming.)

 <br>

 **Linux** support is coming along nicely.
+However, as a general rule, you will need to do some customization before things work.
+This is due to differences across distributions (a.k.a. "fragmentation").
+Do not expect things to work out of the box.

 You need to install TeXlive; if you are on Ubuntu, note that `apt-get install texlive` will get you a working but incomplete setup.
 In particular, it will *not* bring in `latexmk`, which is essential to LaTeXTools.
 You need to install it via `apt-get install latexmk`.
 If on the other hand you choose to install the TeXlive distro from TUG, `latexmk` comes with it, so you don't need to do anything else.
 Also, to get inverse search working on ST3, make sure you set the `sublime` option in `LaTeXTools.sublime-settings` correctly; the Ubuntu package from the ST web page uses `subl`, but check from the command line first.

 You also need to edit the file `LaTeX.sublime-settings` in the `User` directory to make sure that the configuration reflects your preferred TeX distribution.
 Open that file and scroll down to the  section titled "Platform settings."
 Look at the block for your OS, namely `"linux"`.
 Within that block, verify that the `"texpath"` setting is correct.
+Notice that this **must** include `$PATH` somewhere, or things will not work.

 You may also have to set the `command` option in `"builder_settings"`, which tells the builder how to invoke `latexmk`.
 By default (i.e., if `command` is empty or not given) it is `["latexmk", "-cd", "-e", "$pdflatex = '%E -interaction=nonstopmode -synctex=1 %S %O'", "-f", "-pdf"]`.
 Users have reported the following possible issues and fixes (thanks!), so if you get a "Cannot compile!" error, try the following.

 * some distros do *not* want a space before and after the `=` in `$pdflatex = %E`.
 But some *do* want the space there (sigh!)
 * sometimes `latexmk` is not on the `PATH`, or the path is not correctly picked up by ST. In this case, instead of `"latexmk"`, use `"/usr/bin/latexmk"` or wherever `latexmk` is in your system.